 So why the discrepancy?
 Why is Buffett’s right-hand man and a longstanding friend worth so much less than him?

 After all, they’re both nonagenarians who’ve held senior positions at Berkshire Hathaway for decades.
-Furthermore, that isn’t Munger’s only source of wealth.
-He also owns shares in Costco (COST), where he still serves as director, and the Daily Journal Corp (DJCO), where he recently stepped down as Chairman after 45 years in the position.
+Furthermore, that isn’t his only source of wealth.
+Charlie Munger also owns shares in Costco (COST), where he still serves as director, and the Daily Journal Corp (DJCO), where he recently stepped down as Chairman after 45 years in the position.

 It’s most likely a combination of factors.
 First off, Buffett’s investment journey began much earlier than Munger’s did – both at Berkshire Hathaway and in general.
 Indeed, by the time Munger joined as Vice Chair, Buffett had been Chair and CEO for approximately 13 years.